automl/AutoDLComp19/README.md

 bash utils/setup_environment.sh
 ```

-1. If there is no miniconda installation, downloads the miniconda installer from the web and installs miniconda into `.miniconda`
+1. If there is no miniconda installation, downloads the miniconda installer and installs it into `.miniconda`
 1. Updates conda
 1. If there is no autodl environment, installs it as specified in `utils/environment.yml`
 1. If there is an autodl environment and there are changes to `utils/environment.yml` performs updates